shaoxc/edftpy/doc/source/tutorials/sdft/md/md.rst

 Global system coordinates
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-In this tutorial, we are going to use the optimized structure obtaned as an output from the relaxation of a structure tutorial `opt.xyz`.
+In this tutorial, we are going to use the optimized structure obtaned as an output from the relaxation of a structure tutorial `opt.xyz` however, this workflow in real conditions depends on the needs of each user, this means there may be times when the user does not have to perform a relaxation calculation prior to the molecular dynamics simulation.

 .. dropdown:: opt.xyz